simneese/MEPCERevitTools/README.md

   <img src="https://github.com/user-attachments/assets/cba76431-a299-4696-acf1-84b91ea5cee3" alt="Alt Text" width="500">

-- Find MEPCE Tools in the menu and install:
+- Find MEPCE Tools in the menu and install (make sure you click the drop down with the install directory - it is easy to miss):

    <img src="https://github.com/user-attachments/assets/9ba0a7eb-7460-4b70-a18e-3fd87962022b" alt="Alt Text" width="500">